By Mike Raley

-If you didn’t lightly fertilize your cool season lawn in late January you may do that this month.
-A slow release 16-4-8 will do the trick.
+If you didn’t lightly fertilize your cool-season lawn in late January, you may do that this month.
+A slow-release 16-4-8 will do the trick.
 Apply at half the rate you did in the fall.
 Over fertilizing will produce disease later.
 The Cooperative Extension Service office in your county has more specific information on this.
-Plant a cool season late this month with good quality grass seed but this is not as good a time as fall.
+Late this month during the cool season, plant good quality grass seed, but this is not as good a time as fall.
 You may also want to get the mower tuned this month.

 Put out a pre-emergent herbicide for crabgrass after the forsythia blooms and before dogwoods bloom.
 You normally can’t try and establish a new lawn when you do this because the chemicals won’t allow the grass seeds to germinate either.
 Check the bag for directions.

-Go ahead and prune trees and shrubs, but not spring flowering ones.
-Its ok with the summer flowering varieties.
+Go ahead and prune trees and shrubs, but not spring-flowering ones.
+It is OK with the summer flowering varieties.
 This is also a good time to cut liriope and mondo grass with a string trimmer or lawnmower before the new growth appears.
 You can also divide these plants now.
-Check for insect pests and disease on your plants while you’re deciding what to prune.
-Use a dormant oil to get rid of over wintering insects.
-Its another great month to do a little clean up in the landscape.
+Check for insect pests and diseases on your plants while you’re deciding what to prune.
+Use a dormant oil to get rid of over-wintering insects.
+It is another great month to do a little clean up in the landscape.

 Get a soil test by selecting several areas of the landscape including those where you have problems.
 Take the soil from at least six inches of depth.
 Place the soil in a box and take it to the cooperative extension service office in your county.

 Divide spring-flowering bulbs and other perennials, and replant the healthiest immediately.
 Don’t cut off the foliage from daffodils and similar bulbs.

 This is also a good month to start planting perennials.

 Plant cool-season vegetables like cabbage, lettuce, and spinach.